Issuing and Operational Addresses

 Issuing Address Compromise

-If a malicious actor learns the secret key behind a institution's issuing address, that actor can create new issuances without limit and trade them in the decentralized exchange.
-This would make it difficult for the financial institution to distinguish legitimately-obtained issuances and redeem them fairly.
+If a malicious actor learns the secret key behind a institution's issuing address, that actor can create new issued currencies without limit and trade them in the decentralized exchange.
+This would make it difficult for the financial institution to distinguish legitimately-obtained issued currencies and redeem them fairly.
 If a financial institution loses control of its issuing address, the institution must create a new issuing address, and all users who have accounting relationships with the old issuing address must create new accounting relationships with the new address.

 Multiple Issuing Addresses